Opioid epidemic in the United States: Needle exchange programs

 The CDC defines needle exchange programs (NEP), also known as syringe services programs, as "community-based programs that provide access to sterile needles and syringes free of cost and facilitate safe disposal of used needles and syringes".
 NEP were first established in the US in the late 1980s as a response to the HIV pandemic.
 Because federal funding has long been banned from being used for NEP, their prominence in the US has been minimal.
 However, in early 2016, in the face of the ever-increasing heroin crisis, Congress effectively rolled back those regulations and is now allowing federal funding to support certain aspects of NEP.
 NEP are cited by the CDC as a vital aspect of the multi-faceted approach to the opioid crisis.

 While opposition to NEP includes fears of increased drug use, studies have shown that they do not increase drug use among users or within a community.
 NEP have also been known to increase admittance into addiction treatment centers, offer counseling, housing support and help users begin the path to recovery through outreach from trusted staff.
 In addition, NEP that operate on a one-for-one basis help to drastically reduce the amount of discarded needles in public.
-Both the Center for Disease Control and National Institute of Health support the idea that NEP are a crucial aspect to a comprehensive approach to the opioid crisis.
+Both the Centers for Disease Control and National Institute of Health support the idea that NEP are a crucial aspect to a comprehensive approach to the opioid crisis.